 Rain, Rain, Go Away

 About an hour into the event it began raining--not hard, but hard enough to add a layer of dampness to everything, and while it would stop for a little while, the rain soon picked up again.
-Many were leaving before the movie even started, although quite a few were prepared with umbrellas and simply blocked the view of those behind them by raising the umbrellas.
+Many decided to "LetIt Go" and left before the movie even started, although quite a few were prepared with umbrellas and blocked the view of those behind them by raising their umbrellas.

-Sponsored by Bellevue's Hope Park Church (formerly BCC), the event was highly anticipated, and in spite of the rain, many a young one had a great time simply posing for a photo with Elsa and Anna.
+Sponsored by Bellevue's Hope Park Church (formerly BCC), the event was highly anticipated, and in spite of the rain, many a young one had a great time simply posing for a photo with Elsa and Anna at Red Caboose Park.

 Copyright Notice: Thank you for reading and thank you for sharing the link to this article with others.
 This article and/or photos are not available to repost on websites, blogs, Facebook, etc. If you would like to continue receiving Bellevue articles, please click the free Subscribe icon.
 If you have any questions about skin care, this article or about writing for Examiner, email me at firstname.lastname@example.org.